 “Sometimes this works out, but other times the siblings have different ideas about what to do with the property.
 Sadly, this often leads to conflict during what is an already emotional process,” Schorr explained.

 Schorr Law specializes in representing people in these types of situations.
-These care cases that arise after the probate process has come to an end.
+These are cases that arise after the probate process has come to an end.
 Schorr Law utilizes a legal proceeding known as “partition action.”
 Cornell University School of Law defines a partition action as:

 A court-ordered sale or physical division of property, usually real estate, that’s owned by more than one person as tenants in common or joint tenancy.
 Any co-owner has the right to demand a partition.

-“At the conclusion of the sale the profits are then distributed to the co-owners in proportion to their ownership.
+“At the conclusion of the sale, the profits are then distributed to the co-owners in proportion to their ownership.
 There are many variations regarding how a partition action can proceed and so it is important for you to be informed about the law and your rights,” Schorr said.

 The other type of partition action is partition by division.
 In this type of proceeding, a court actually divides up the property, which each sibling getting his or her own parcel.
 This can be difficult to accomplish.
 For example, Los Angeles zoning ordinances can make this type of division impossible.
-When partition by division is not possible, a court is likely to the proceed to undertake a partition by sale, Schorr explained.
+When partition by division is not possible, a court is likely to the procedure to undertake a partition by sale, Schorr explained.